Does your dog lean on you?

-Dogs Lean For Security
+Some Dogs Lean For Security

 Dogs have been proven to experience a bump in positive chemicals released in the brain when they are in the presence of a treasured human.
-If your dog associates you with happiness, they most likely associate you with safety as well.
+If your dog associates you with happiness, they most likely associate you with safety, as well.

-Dogs Lean For Dominance
+Some Dogs Lean For Dominance–Maybe

-Some argue that the reason your dog leans on you, or sits on your feet, is to invade your space.
+Some argue that the reason your dog leans on you or sits on your feet is to invade your territory.
 They are showing you who is boss by being up in your space and establishing dominance.

-If you are comfortable with your dog leaning on you, go ahead and let her do it.
+If you are comfortable with your dog leaning on you, go ahead and let them do it.
 If you have a larger or heavier dog, however, make sure you are ready at any and all times for the mighty lean!